Sign Language Interpreting

 - Be a declared Interpreting Major

-- Must pass all parts of the department Mid-Program Exam on the first attempt with a score of 70 percent or higher
+- Must pass the department Mid-Program Exam on the first attempt with a score of 70 percent or higher

 Download the instructions for submission and the application here.